Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Period integrals and Gauss--Manin connections

 \subsection{Degenerations via Picard--Lefschetz and the nilpotent orbit theorem}

 Let $\mathcal{X} \to \Delta$ be a one parameter conifold degeneration of threefolds with nonsingular total space $\mathcal{X}$.
-Let $S_1, \cdots, S_k$ be the vanishing spheres of the degeneration..
-The \emph{Picard--Lefschetz} formula asserts that the monodromy transformation $T: H^3(X) \to H^3(X)$ is given by
+Let $S_1, \ldots, S_k$ be the vanishing spheres of the degeneration..
+The \emph{Picard--Lefschetz} formula (see e.g., \cite[\S 3.B]{eL}) asserts that the monodromy transformation $T: H^3(X) \to H^3(X)$ is given by